Getting the basics right

-So reporting needs to be about customer and business-relevant SERVICES, not systems or it processes, and where possible it should relate to specific BUSINESS OUTCOMES.
+So reporting needs to be about the customer and business-relevant SERVICES, not systems or its processes, and where possible it should relate to specific BUSINESS OUTCOMES.

-We have to step out from behind the the PC and really demonstrate to our customer that we understand what they do and need from us, and then ‘walk the walk’ on this this by presenting them information on our performance in an appropriate way for them.
+We have to step out from behind the PC and really demonstrate to our customers that we understand what they do and need from us, and then ‘walk the walk’ on this by presenting the information on our performance in an appropriate way for them.
 When we do this we start to build some trust and confidence in our relationship with our customer – there’s no trust and little forgiveness if the customer is unhappy and doesn’t believe the reports they are being given.

-Following the previous ITSM goodness steps will move you to a position where you have engaged with your customer and defined your service structure, s well as looking at quality of process and service desk delivery.
-Steps 1 and 2 in particular provide a solid basis to drive your reporting – i.e. being based on customer engagement (what’s important to them) and service structure (how IT can focus on on doing the right things.
+Following the previous ITSM goodness steps will move you to a position where you have engaged with your customer and defined your service structure, s well as looking at the quality of process and service desk delivery.
+Steps 1 and 2, in particular, provide a solid basis to drive your reporting – i.e. being based on customer engagement (what’s important to them) and service structure (how IT can focus on doing the right things.

-One thing to note here is that its not as if the existing reporting that you have bee producing is now irrelevant or useless – its just that its only part of the picture and needs to be developed and focused on services.
-Presentation is also an issue and often the same data can be transformed with a fresh, summary and service-orientated graphic.
+One thing to note here is that it’s not as if the existing reporting that you have been producing is now irrelevant or useless – it’s just that it’s only part of the picture and needs to be developed and focused on services.
+Presentation is also an issue and often the same data can be transformed with a fresh, summary, and service-orientated graphic.
 So the traditional ITSM reports are the building blocks rather than the finished product that goes to the customer.